-- Optimise the return to, and protect the interests of stakeholders - Safeguard the Company's assets and maintain its reputation - Improve the Company's operating performance - Fulfil the Company's strategic objectives; and - Manage the risks associated with the sale and distribution of pharmaceutical products.
+- optimise the return to, and protect the interests of its stakeholders; - safeguard the Company's assets and maintain its reputation and social licence to operate; - improve the Company's financial and operating performance; - fulfil the Company's strategic objectives; and - manage the risks associated with the sale and distribution of pharmaceutical products.

-The Board has ultimate responsibility for AFT's risk management and internal control system, setting the 'tone at the top' with regards to risk culture.
+The Board has ultimate responsibility for AFT's risk management and internal control system, setting the 'tone at the top' with regards to risk culture and reviews the risk management framework and risk register at least twice a year.

-The Audit and Risk Committee and Regulatory and Product Development Oversight Committee, under delegation from the Board, assist the Board in discharging its responsibilities.
+The Audit and Risk Committee and Regulatory and Product Development Oversight Committee, under delegation from the Board, assists the Board in discharging its responsibilities.